TrajectoryPower & geographyAI is becoming a power-grid problem

 Timeline

-Microsoft signs a 20-year deal to restart Three Mile Island's reactor 1 to power its AI data centres.
+Constellation Energy signs a 20-year agreement with Microsoft to restart Three Mile Island's Unit 1 reactor to power Microsoft's data centers.
 Restarting a closed nuclear plant for AI sets a new bar for what AI infrastructure now demands.

-OpenAI, Oracle, and SoftBank announce "Stargate," a $500 billion AI infrastructure plan focused on US data-centre build-out.
+OpenAI, Oracle, and SoftBank announce the Stargate Project, a venture planning to invest $500 billion over four years building new AI infrastructure in the United States.
 The plan reframes AI competition as an industrial-policy and power-supply contest.

 Where things stand right now